nicholasjernigan/Predicting_Ratings_with_Creator_Info/README.txt

 Oscars-demographics-DFE.csv is the input data used for this experiment.

+results_21.csv is the output of MOVIE_PROJECT.py.
+It is the Oscars-demographics-DFE.csv with the added information from Metacritic.

 Results Writeup.docx is the writeup I made for the client.
 The client preferred speed over quality, consequently, the write-up was made in less than an hour.